UoSGroupProjects1718/mgp-mgp-group-8/README.md

 # Group Project
 This is the GitHub repository for Team 8.
-Our game name is Tappu Sushi.
+Our game name is Tappu Sushi, a 2D mobile game.

 # Prerequisite
 1. Visual Studio 2017